-The Cloth Distribution Programme (2017) was implemented by The Dream Welfare Society to provide essential seasonal clothing support to economically vulnerable individuals affected by poverty, homelessness, and extreme weather conditions.
+The Cloth Distribution Programme 2017 was implemented by The Dream Welfare Society to provide essential seasonal clothing support to economically vulnerable individuals affected by poverty, homelessness, and extreme weather conditions.
 Lack of adequate clothing exposed daily wage workers, migrants, homeless individuals, children, and the elderly to health risks, social exclusion, and loss of dignity.
-With a total expenditure of ₹2,20,600, the programme supported 1,500 individuals, directly benefiting 116 people and indirectly impacting 580 dependents, achieving a total reach of 696 people.
-At an average cost of ₹147 per person, the programme delivered a highly cost-effective humanitarian intervention with a strong multiplier effect (×5), ensuring immediate protection, comfort, and restoration of dignity during seasonal hardship.
+With a total expenditure of rupees two lakh twenty thousand six hundred, the programme supported approximately one and a half thousand individuals, directly benefiting over one hundred people and indirectly impacting several hundred dependents, achieving a substantial overall outreach.
+The programme delivered a highly cost-effective humanitarian intervention with a strong multiplier effect, ensuring immediate protection, comfort, and restoration of dignity during seasonal hardship.

 | Parameter | Details |